 - 1 tsp chaat masala (optional, use juice of 1 lemon instead)

 - Salt to taste

-Place the flour in a bowl, mix in the salt and ajwain, then add to it the coconut oil.
-With your fingers, crumble the bits of oil into the floor until it is evenly distributed and the flour looks grainy.
+Place the flour in a bowl, mix in the salt and ajwain, then add to it the butter or coconut oil.
+With your fingers, crumble the bits of fat into the floor until it is evenly distributed and the flour looks grainy.
 This will ensure your crust is crisp.

-- Cover and set aside while you make the filling.
+Cover and set the dough aside while you make the filling.

-- Add the ginger, garlic and the green chillies.
+Add the ginger-garlic paste and the green chili peppers.
 Saute for another minute without letting the garlic burn.

-- Add the chickpeas with the 2 tbsp of reserved cooking water and potatoes, then the garam masala and chaat masala.
+Add the chickpeas and potatoes with the garam masala and chaat masala or lime juice.
 Add salt.

-- Stir well to mix together.
-Allow the stuffing to cook without covering the skillet until all the water has evaporated.
-Mix in the coriander and set aside.
+Stir well to mix together.
+Allow the stuffing to cook without covering the skillet until any moisture has evaporated.
+Season with salt.

-- Break off a lime-sized ball of the dough and roll it into a ball between the palms of your hands.
+Break off a ball of the dough about an inch in diameter and roll it into a ball between the palms of your hands.

 - Now roll in a single direction to make an oval.